markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 ![EVT-2](/images/EVT-2.jpg)

 The toolbox item for the EVTXX is to be used for either the EVT-2 and the EVT-3.
 When you place the item in your task, it will look for *attached* EVT devices.
 In the configurationpage of the item you can select the to-be-used EVT from a list.
 This enables the use of multiple EVT devices in the same task.
-During the develiopment of your task it is advised to select the "DUMMY", which is always availeble, and will output the codes straight to the debugwindow of OpenSesame. **Be aware:** the list of devices is populated at startup, so connecting the device after startup will not enable it.
+During the development of your task it is advised to select the "DUMMY", which is always availeble, and will output the codes straight to the debugwindow of OpenSesame. **Be aware:** the list of devices is populated at startup, so connecting the device after startup will not enable it.